mzareeb99/234901-Workshop-in-Competitive-Programming/README.md

 This is our solution in course workshop incompetitive programming 234901 in Technion, semester 2022 spring, Team 11.

+# Workshop-in-Competitive-Programming

+This is our solution in course workshop incompetitive programming 234901 in Technion, semester 2022 spring, Team 11.

 class 7:
 https://vjudge.net/problem/Kattis-aliens
 https://vjudge.net/problem/Kattis-itsasecret